tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 ### 1.1 Purpose

 The purpose of this document is to provide the official term list for the `bdqffdq:` vocabulary, which defines the ontology elements used in the Biodiversity Data Quality Fitness for Use Framework.
-This includes classes, object properties, data properties, and named individuals that collectively support the semantic description of BDQ Core Tests and related quality constructs.
+This includes classes, object properties, data properties, and named individuals that collectively support the semantic description of BDQ Tests and related quality constructs.

 This document presents a human-readable view of the vocabulary and follows the TDWG Standards Documentation Specification.
 It does not include additional axioms, implementation guidance, or usage recommendations — those are addressed in complementary documentation and the [Fitness For Use Framework Ontology Vocabulary Extension](docs/extension/bdqffdq/index.md).